Famous/framework/README.md

 With so many world-class JavaScript frameworks out there, why has Famous decided to release its own?
 In nutshell:

-* **Reusability / interchangability.** The Famous Framework is built around powerful constraints and a declarative syntax that make it possible for components to be reused and interchanged without many of the usual hassles.
+* **Reusability / interchangability.** The Famous Framework is built around powerful constraints and a declarative syntax that make it possible for components to be reused and interchanged.

 * **Application consistency.** In an ecosystem where widgets/applications/utilities all follow the same guidelines, developers and designers both reap the benefits: less trial and error when attempting to integrate with others' projects.

 * **Integration with existing web standards.** Although our integration is far from complete, from the beginning we've aimed to design and build the framework around existing web standards.
-When in doubt, it follows the spec.

 * **Static analyzability:** Components that follow the constraints established by the Famous Framework can be staticaly analyzed, which hints at some exciting possibilities for tools and services that could be built on top.